Create with Garfield

-Create with Garfield is a 1986 educational computer game based on Jim Davis' Garfield comic strip, developed by Ahead Designs and published by Development Learning Materials.
-It was released for Apple II, Commodore 64 and IBM PC.
+Create with Garfield is a 1986 Educational video game based on Jim Davis' Garfield comic strip, developed by Ahead Designs and published by Development Learning Materials.
+It was released for Apple II, Commodore 64, and MS-DOS.
 A deluxe edition was released in 1987; it featured two disks (one containing additional character and prop sprites), improved printer drivers and a shortcut for returning to a previous screen.
-It is the first video game based on Garfield comics to be released.
 A companion disk was released in 1989.

-Content
+Gameplay

 The game allows players to make Garfield cartoons with pieces of artwork featuring characters, props, backgrounds, and text.
 The game functions with a drag-and-drop system used by a keyboard, mouse or joystick.
 Cartoons can be printed and/or saved to disk.

 Reception

 Eric Holroyd, in a review for the Australian Apple Review, recommended the game for Garfield fans, especially if mixed with the similar game Teddy Bear-rels of Fun, claiming that "The added bonus of mixing and matching the two will give endless hours of fun for you, your family and your friends".
+Neil Randall, writing in Compute!'s Gazette, highly recommended the software for those who enjoyed "creativity programs".
+He complemented the program as "useful and fun" and thought it "impressive for its ability to get the user creating shortly after boot-up".